Melvin-klein/benchopt/doc/benchmark_workflow/write_benchmark.rst

   of the iterate, here called ``x``.
 This method should take only one parameter, the output returned by the solver.
 All other parameters should be stored in the class with the ``set_data`` method.
-The ``compute`` function should return a float (understood as the objective value) or a dictionary.
+The ``compute`` function should return a float (understood as the objective value), a dictionary or a list of dictionnaries.
 If a dictionary is returned it should contain a key called ``value`` (the objective value) and all other keys should have ``float`` values allowing to track more than one value of interest (e.g. train and test errors).
+In a list of dictionnaries, each one must be formatted as described just before.
 - ``get_objective()``: returns a dictionary to be passed to the ``set_objective`` methods of solvers_.